rajjwal/Flicks/README.md

 - [X] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [X] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [X] All images fade in as they are loading.
 - [ ] Customize the UI.

 The following **additional** features are implemented: